-Local anesthesia is the mainstay of modern dental practice, with patients demanding better and more painless dental procedures.
-Even though local anesthesia was introduced to the dental profession more than one hundred years ago, today’s options for anesthetizing specific sites in the mouth have become more varied, with dental professionals having many more options to ensure the comfort and safety of their patients.
-Today’s local anesthetics employ a cartridge, needle and syringe.
-The syringe is reusable, while the cartridge and needle are single use.
-Because an estimated 300 million anesthetic cartridges are used each year, it is critical to have a broad knowledge of the wide variety of products available, correct techniques for using them, and how to manage reactions or emergency situations.
+Pain control is the cornerstone of modern dental practice, with patients demanding better and more painless dental procedures through various anesthesia techniques.
+Local anesthesia was introduced to the dental profession in 1884 and today’s options for anesthetizing specific sites in the mouth have become more varied, with dental professionals having many more options to ensure the comfort and safety of their patients during any dental procedure.
+Most of today’s local anesthetics employ a cartridge, needle and syringe.
+The syringe is reusable, while the cartridge and needle are single use and disposable.
+Because an estimated 300 million anesthetic cartridges are used each year, it is critical to have a broad knowledge of the wide variety of products available, correct techniques for using them, and how to manage reactions or emergency situations, should they arise.

-Dental auxiliaries have an important role in assuring the comfort and safety of dental patients before and after administration of local anesthesia to patients within a dental practice.
-This course is intended to provide dental professionals with basic knowledge on local anesthesia.
+Allied dental staff plays an important role in assuring the comfort and safety of dental patients before, during and after administration of local anesthesia to patients within a dental practice.
+This course is intended to provide dental professionals with basic knowledge on local anesthesia used in practice today.

 Margaret I. Scarlett, DMD, is an accomplished clinician, scientist, and lecturer who retired from the Centers for Disease Control and Prevention after 23 years of federal service.
 She is a past author and editor of several dental publications, and a past president of the American Association of Women Dentists.
 As an innovator, including writing the very first 1986 CDC infection control guidelines for dental health-care workers, she continues to explore new and better ways to deliver prevention, care and treatment of the oral cavity.
 She consults on intraoral health and primary care and is a leading dental expert in infectious and chronic diseases and systemic-oral health issues.

 This course has fully been updated and revised and published under a new name by: